peritext/peritext/README.md

 See an implementation of the first, front-end only, version of Modulo there : http://modesofexistence.org/anomalies/ (source there : https://github.com/robindemourat/clues-anomaly-understanding )

-If you're curious on what's going on, [check here the in-progress modulo v2 working documents about markdown specification, contents structures and technical choices](https://github.com/robindemourat/modulo/tree/master/specification).
+If you're curious about what's going on, [check here the in-progress modulo v2 working documents about markdown specification, contents structures and technical choices](https://github.com/robindemourat/modulo/tree/master/specification).

 # Presentation